 The ability to move around your heater from room to room may be a big selling point for you.
 It’s not surprise that a oil filled heater can be heavy.
 Many come with wheels attached to help you roll it around.
 But moving an oil filled heater up and down flights is no easy task.
 On the flip side, an infrared heater is typically much lighter and easier to move around.

 Both of the heaters are safe but it’s best to purchase one that has the UL label on it.
 Make sure your choice has advanced features like thermostat control and automatic shut down.
+This is especially important if you plan on leaving your oil or infrared heater on overnight.

 The infrared is used as heaters that have the capacity to heat up a particular space or room.
 They can generally heat up a family room or a living space.